Why do Houses Have Gutters?Jun 09, 2021

 Why do Houses Have Gutters?

-Houses have gutters to keep them protected from potential costly and dangerous problems down the road.
+Houses have gutters to keep them protected from potentially costly (and dangerous) problems down the road.
 Gutters have an important job.
 When clean and functioning properly, the purpose of gutters is to redirect rain and storm water off the roof and away from your home’s foundation.
 If you’re wondering if gutters are actually necessary, there are no laws that require new construction to include gutters.
 However, adding a good gutter system will be the wisest decision you can make for your home.

 Benefits of Having Gutters on Your House